 - Wait to freeze the rice until it is cool to keep it fluffy.
 Warm rice sticks and becomes clumpy.

-Want to give freezing rice a try?
-Here are some of our family favorite rice recipes that work great for freezing and reheating in the oven!
+Want to give freezing a try?
+Here are some of our family favorite recipes that work great for freezing!

 - Toasted Coconut Rice - Slightly sweet, definitely addictive, and subtly tropical.

-- Brown Butter Rice Pilaf - Packed full of flavor with only 4 ingredients!
+- Brown Butter Pilaf - Packed full of flavor with only 4 ingredients!

 - Pineapple Lime Rice - A perfect compliment to tropical, Asian, or Mexican flavors.